WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Results

 We present both qualitative and quantitative comparisons of our weather background editing method against 2D-based approaches, including ControlNet \cite{Zhang_2023_ICCV}, InstructPix2Pix \cite{10204579}, and TurboEdit \cite{deutch2024turboedittextbasedimageediting}, as well as 3D-based methods, such as 3D stylization \cite{li2018closed} and ClimateNeRF \cite{Li2023ClimateNeRF}.
 For dynamic weather effects, we apply qualitative analysis, \textit{i.e.,} controllable weather simulation, to demonstrate the results.

-\textbf{Weather Background Editing Comparison.} For the comparison of 2D-based methods, as shown in \cref{fig:Exp_2D}, we observe that ControlNet tends to over-stylize the image, altering its original content.
+\textbf{Weather Background Editing Comparison.} For the comparison of 2D-based methods, as shown in Figure~\ref{fig:Exp_2D}, we observe that ControlNet tends to over-stylize the image, altering its original content.
 InstructPix2Pix produces a reasonable effect; however, the effect is inconsistent across adjacent frames and viewpoints.
 While TurboEdit accurately stylizes the image, it significantly modifies the scene content (e.g., turning pedestrians into water reflections and trees in a foggy scene).
-In contrast, our method achieves a realistic and coherent weather transformation while preserving scene integrity, as also indicated by the highest CLIP-DS and CLIP-S scores shown in \cref{tab:Exp_2D}.
+In contrast, our method achieves a realistic and coherent weather transformation while preserving scene integrity, as also indicated by the highest CLIP-DS and CLIP-S scores shown in Table~\ref{tab:Exp_2D}.

-For 3D-based methods, 3D stylization produces only a barely perceptible snowy effect on the vegetation, aligning with the highest CLIP-S score(shown in \cref{tab:Exp_3D}), which indicates minimal change in the scene.
+For 3D-based methods, as shown in Figure~\ref{fig:3D-Comparison}, 3D stylization produces only a barely perceptible snowy effect on the vegetation, aligning with the highest CLIP-S score (shown in Table~\ref{tab:Exp_3D}), which indicates minimal change in the scene.
 ClimateNeRF fails to modify the overall scene tone to accurately reflect the intended weather conditions.
-In contrast, our approach not only synthesizes a realistic snowy effect but also adjusts the scene tone to create a coherent and perceptually convincing snowy atmosphere, as also indicated by the highest CLIP-DS score in \cref{tab:Exp_3D}.
+In contrast, our approach not only synthesizes a realistic snowy effect but also adjusts the scene tone to create a coherent and perceptually convincing snowy atmosphere, as also indicated by the highest CLIP-DS score in Table~\ref{tab:Exp_3D}.